-- In a bucket, add warm water and white vinegar in a ratio 2:1
+- In a bucket, add warm water and white vinegar in a ratio of 2:1

 - Soak the tarnished aluminum pieces in this vinegar mixture for about 30 minutes

-Not only smaller pieces, but you can use this remedy for restoring anodized aluminum shower door, trims, window frames, chalky aluminum siding, aluminum rims of your car wheel, etc.
+Not only smaller pieces, but you can use this remedy for restoring anodized aluminum shower doors, trims, window frames, chalky aluminum siding, aluminum rims of your car wheel, etc.